wunderwuzzi23/blog/content/posts/zero-trust.md

 ## Exceptions
 There are reasons that a subset of employees might want to have these features enabled (and they can turn them on and lock them down if needed).
 For instance developers might want RDP or SSH to remotely connect to a second machine for debugging and so forth.
 But this is not the most common scenario in an organization!
 Engineers can enable these scenarios easily, including locking machines down to subset of source addresses.

-There might also be other technical or business reasons at times, but the stance should be to default to a locked down state unless absolute necessary.
+There might also be other technical or business reasons at times, but the stance should be to default to a locked down state unless absolutely necessary.

 ## References